Virginia governor’s political limitations on stark display

 It turned out to be the perfect pedigree in the 2017 gubernatorial race, when Northam easily won after presenting himself as the soothing antidote to President Donald Trump's polarizing style.
 Voters for Northam often described him as "decent" and "honest."

 Northam recently celebrated his first year in office, a year widely viewed as one of the most successful of any recent governor's.
-Northam scored what would normally be two legacy-making victories in his first year: expanding Medicaid and landing a new Amazon headquarters with 25,000 new jobs.
+Northam scored what would normally be two legacy-making victories: expanding Medicaid and landing a new Amazon headquarters with 25,000 new jobs.

 But now his reputation is largely in tatters, especially after Saturday's news conference, where he did not fully explain why he first admitted to being in the picture and nearly played along when a reporter asked if he could still moonwalk.